rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 ---
 <span style="color:#ffff00">Session Reminders: </span>
-"Do remember to register to hunt." ~ Aorta after giving the party their mission.
+Take notes on when party departs and arrives back in the city for faction clock reasons.
+Leaves:
+Returned:

 ---
 <span style="color:#00b0f0">Layout for next session: </span>

-1. Allow adventure near <span style="color:#ff0000">Aortas Workshop</span> or wherever they choose to wander.
-2. Arrive at opportunity where they hear the town criers say at each crossroads in the city " The Fool Throwing Festival in Damius' Forum"
-3. Party can choose to stay at an inn in any various district of the city, the Halessian institute student housing, or choose to move out immediately.
-4. The party must register with the Pathfinder's Guild in Opportunity before being able to undertake any jobs for Vein Hunting or Prospecting.
-5. Remind players to check out shops, guilds, churches, libraries or to visit old friends before departing the city.
+1. Party leaves opportunity? otherwise likely an assassination mission is happening.
-6. Destination (Vein Hunter Mission) lies behind a region called The Obsidian Peak to the north of Opportunity
+2. Destination (Vein Hunter Mission) lies behind a region called The Obsidian Peak to the north of Opportunity
+3.

 ---
 <span style="color:#ffc000">Ranks</span> for The Consortium's Members and most others in the setting if they use a ranking system.
 Lord - The Formless ally who dares not reveal themselves, playing unknown games to unseen ends.